flower-platform/flower-platform-4/org.flowerplatform.product/readme.md

 # Project Description

-General project that holds the product configuration based on the ``Flower Platform - Host WebApp`` launch configuration.
+General project that holds the product configuration.
 The product contains the Flower Platform plug-ins and minimal dependencies.

+## Launch Configs

+From ``flowerplatform.product``, run each time a plugin is added/removed, so that Eclipse/PDE can write the proper ``config.ini`` file.